 - Being crushed: Exhaustion can put any parent into a deep sleep, and there is a possibility you may roll onto your baby.

-- Sleeping trouble: Both you and your baby will suffer from less satisfying sleep if you bed-share.
-It also doesn’t help to establish healthy sleeping habits and makes it harder for you to stay asleep and get the rest you both need.
+- Sleeping trouble: You and your baby will suffer from less satisfying sleep if you bed-share.
+It also doesn’t help establish healthy sleeping habits and makes it harder for you to stay asleep and get the rest you both need.

-With the many dangers of bed-sharing, a sleeper is a great way to get the benefits of having baby close by without many of the risks.
+With the many dangers of bed-sharing, a co-sleeper is a great way to get the benefits of having your baby close by without many of the risks.

 This is a great sleeper option for attachment parenting methods and may help you foster a closer bond with your baby.
-It’s especially wonderful for breastfeeding moms, who won’t have to travel far for feedings in the middle of the night.
+It’s especially wonderful for breastfeeding moms, as it means they won’t have to travel far for feedings in the middle of the night.

 There are a few key pros to using co-sleepers: